 1. Turn on the ULI and the computer.
 Open the Logger Pro application.
-Go to the Setup/sensors menu and choose the port which force probe sensor is plugged in.
+Go to the Experiment/Setup sensors/LabPro1 menu and choose the port which force probe sensor is plugged in.
 Go through list of probes and highlight Dual Range 50N Force Probe.

-2. Calibrate the force probe by using the path Setup/Sensors/Calibrate.
-Follow the directions given to you on the screen.
+- 2. Calibrate the force probe by using the path Experiment/Calibrate/LabPro1: Dual Range Force.
+Click on calibrate now and follow the directions given to you on the screen.
 Use 1/2 kilogram on the weight hanger for the calibration.
-Be sure to use units of force (not mass) when calibrating the force probe.

-3. Measure the mass of the wooden block with the Dial-o-gram balance and calculate its weight in newtons.

-4. With plane in the horizontal position, place 500 grams on the block and pull the block across the plane at a constant speed with the force probe.
+Be sure to use units of force (not mass) when calibrating the force probe. - 3.
+Measure the mass of the wooden block with the Triple-Beam balance and calculate its weight in newtons. - 4.
+With plane in the horizontal position, place 500 grams on the block and pull the block across the plane at a constant speed with the force probe.
 Be sure to pull horizontally.
 Note the "bump" at the start of the graph.
 This peak represents a maximum force which can be used to calculate μ_s .
-See fig 6-2 and theory section.

-5. Highlight the constant force portion of your run.
+See fig 6-2 below and theory section. - 5.
+Highlight the constant force portion of your run.
 Determine the mean force.
 The force needed to pull the block is your frictional force and the combined weight of the block and mass is your normal force.
-Note that normal force here is also used in step 4 to determine μ_s .

-6. Repeat steps 4 & 5, adding 500 grams each time until a total of 3000 grams has been added to the block.
-Record the frictional and normal forces needed for each trial.

-7. Plot a graph of the frictional force vs. the normal force using Graphical Analysis, with the frictional force on the Y axis and the normal force on the X axis.
+Note that normal force here is also used in step 4 to determine μ_s . - 6.
+Repeat steps 4 & 5, adding 500 grams each time until a total of 3000 grams has been added to the block.
+Record the frictional and normal forces needed for each trial. - 7.
+Plot a graph of the frictional force vs. the normal force using Graphical Analysis, with the frictional force on the Y axis and the normal force on the X axis.
 Plot a "best fit line" between the points by pulling down the Graph menu to Regression line.
 To obtain the slope of this line, pull down the Graph menu to Statistics.
 This will print the value of the slope at the bottom of the graph.
-If F{fr} , the frictional force is proportional to F_N , the normal force $(F{fr}=\mu_k F_N)$, then the slope of this line should be the coefficient of kinetic friction between the two surfaces.
+If F{fr} , the frictional force is proportional to F_N , the normal force ($F{fr}=\mu_kF_N$), then the slope of this line should be the coefficient of kinetic friction between the two surfaces.
 Determine this value from the graph.